MicrosoftDocs/dynamics365smb-docs/financials/inventory-how-count-adjust-reclassify.md

 4. In the **New Lot No.** field, enter the item's new lot number.
 5. Choose the **Post** action.

-Special steps apply to reclassify serial or lot numbers.
+Special steps apply when you want to reclassify serial or lot numbers.
 For more information, see [How to: Work with Serial and Lot Numbers](inventory-how-work-item-tracking.md).

 ## See Also
 [Inventory](inventory-manage-inventory.md)